amadejpapez/Bomb-It/README.md

 ## 📝 About the Bomb It series

-First version developed by Zlong Games and published by Spil Games in November of 2006.
+First version of Bomb It was developed by Zlong Games and published by Spil Games in November of 2006.

 The game worked over Flash at the time.
 Today all of the games have been ported over and can be played via HTML5.